 Lack of visibility of permits was one of the contributory factors to the explosion that caused the deaths of 167 people on Piper Alpha in 1988.

 Hot Work can be dangerous to those perfroming it and can have disasterous consequences if the appropriate permit systems are not in place.
-The Effective Software Permit to Work Module lets you create, issue and manage your permits with ease, for all manner of hazardous works.
+The Engage EHS Permit to Work Module lets you create, issue and manage your permits with ease, for all manner of hazardous works.